JohnStov/PaketPresentation/slides/index.md

 With paket you can take _versioned_ dependencies on:

 - Git repositories
-- GitHub respositories & Gists
+- GitHub respositories
+- Gists

-and unversioned dependencies on any url
+as well as an unversioned dependency on any url

 ***

-## How does Paket work?
+## What tooling support is there for Paket?

+Visual Studio plugin

+Visual Studio Code plugin (Ionide)

+Automatic conversion from NuGet

+Integrates with MS Build, .Net Core cmdline

+Also support for Atom, Emacs, Xamarin Studio, JetBrains Rider

 ***

-## Who uses Paket?

-Paket is the depencie manager of choice in the FSharp community

-***

 ## Can I rely on Paket?

-Paket is in _very_ active development.
+Paket is in _very_ active development

+Patches released every few days

+Patch for GitHub TLS deprecation available within hours

+Paket always tries to update itself

+Updates always available on chocolatey.org

 ***

 ## You've convinced me.
 Where can I get Paket?

+Go to https://fsprojects.github.io/Paket/ and follow the links

+***

+## Thank you

+And thanks to FsReveal (https://fsprojects.github.io/FsReveal/)